-- 1 Select File > Delete All and Tools > Reset Forms - 2 Import the Model:- - ....\PowerMILL_Data\Models\Y-BranchDuct.dgk
+- 1 Select File > Delete All and Tools > Reset Forms - 2 Import the Model:- - ....\PowerMILL\Data\Models\Y-BranchDuct.dgk

 - 3 Save Project As:

-- ....\COURSEWORK\PowerMILL_Projects\Y-Branch-MC
+- ....\COURSEWORK\PowerMILL\Projects\Y-Branch-MC

 - 4 Create the following Tools:-

-Dia 16 with a 3 Tip Radius named D16TR3
+- Dia 16 with a 3 Tip Radius named D16TR3

-Dia 12 End Mill named EM12
+- Dia 12 End Mill named EM12

-Dia 12 Ball Nose named BN12
+- Dia 12 Ball Nose named BN12

-Dia 5 Ball Nose named BN5
+- Dia 5 Ball Nose named BN5

-5 Create an Active NC Program.
+- 5 Create an Active NC Program.
 Newly processed Toolpaths are automatically added to an Active NC Program.

-- 6 Activate the existing Workplane 1, then using the default settings Calculate a suitable Block, and Rapid Move Heights. - 7 Create suitable Boundaries (Selected Surface) to limit the Finishing Toolpaths (Note:- For the BN5 tool select all of the end recess surfaces, including the vertical faces, and Tick the box marked Top in the Boundary dialogue).
+- 6 Activate the existing Workplane 1, then using the default settings Calculate a suitable Block, and Rapid Move Heights.

+- 7 Create a 3D Model Area Clearance Toolpath using the Tool D16TR3. - 8 Create an Offset Flat Finishing Toolpath on the base of the Y-form using the Tool EM12. - 9 Create two suitable Boundaries (Selected Surface) to limit the Finishing Toolpaths for the BN12 and BN5 tools.
+(Note:- For the BN5 tool select all of the end recess surfaces, including the vertical faces, and Tick the box marked Top in the Boundary dialogue).

-- 8 Create a 3D Model Area Clearance Toolpath using the Tool D16TR3. - 9 Create an Offset Flat Finishing Toolpath on the base of the Y-form using the Tool EM12. - 10 Activate the Tool BN12. - 11 Create a Constant Z Finishing Toolpath (limited to the 3D Y-form) using both a Min (0.01) and Max (0.5) stepdown combined with a suitable Cusp height (0.03) with the Machine down to flats box ticked. - 12 Activate the Tool BN5. - 13 Create a suitable Steep and Shallow Finishing Toolpath (limited to the 3 end recesses) using the same Constant Z Cusp height/Stepdown settings as in instruction 11 above, and a 3D Offset Stepover of 0.2. - 14 Perform a full ViewMILL simulation on the Active NC Program.
+- 10 Activate the Tool BN12. - 11 Create a Constant Z Finishing Toolpath (limited to be inside the BN12 Boundary) using both a Min (0.01) and Max (0.5) stepdown combined with a suitable Cusp height (0.03) with the Machine down to flats box ticked. - 12 Activate the Tool BN5. - 13 Create a suitable 3D Offset Finishing Toolpath (limited to be inside the BN5 Boundary) using a Stepover of 0.25, and with both Spiral and Smoothing ticked. - 14 Perform a full ViewMILL simulation on the Active NC Program.